Robin Hopper: Career

-Body of work
+Work

 Hopper had both a functional and a decorative side to his production of pottery and ceramic works.
 His functional works were produced on an artizan basis.
 His production of functional pottery was by hand craftsmanship for individual pieces of a like design.
 He wrote several books on the subject of functional pottery.
 This craftsmanship had a particular application in ceramic works, many of which were one of a kind pieces for artistic exhibition.
 In these works he used a combination of glazing techniques.
 These were mainly porcelain decorative plates but he also created specialty items such as glaze paintings.
 A number of these works reflect the northern imagery of Canada.

 Academic and instructional positions

 He taught throughout Canada, and in England, The United States, Australia, New Zealand, China, Korea, Japan and Israel.

 Selected collections

 His ceramic work is in public, corporate and private collections throughout the world.
 These collections include: